-This function will be effective as soon as the multicast vlan is created.
-Configure it in interface configuration mode:
+It will be effective as soon as the creation of multicast VLAN of interface.
+Use this command in interface configuration mode:

-igmp-snooping multicast vlan vlan-id no igmp-snooping multicast vlan
+igmp-snooping multicast vlan vlan-id

+no igmp-snooping multicast vlan

-!Configure igmp-snooping multicast vlan of Ethernet 0/1 to be vlan 2 QTECH(config-if-ethernet-0/1)#igmp-snooping multicast vlan 2
+!
+Configure multicast vlan of Ethernet 0/1 to be vlan 2 QTECH(config-if-ethernet-0/1)#igmp-snooping multicast vlan 2